BuffaloRiot/MART341-WebDesign/WebDesign-HomeWork/assignment-week12/README.md

         Done: I had added double borders to my photo borders and header

 ## Margin – Adjust the space outside an element, creating separation from other elements.

+        Done: I had adjusted the margins to my images with the top and bottom being auto, with the sides at 22px.
+Created a well spaces visual.

 ## Padding – Set the space inside an element, between its content and border.
+        Done: I had created padding specs for only my images, so they all share the same specs.

 ## Display: Inline / Inline-block – Specify how elements are displayed in relation to others.